jokieleung/LPF-VQA/README.md

-# LPF: A Language-Prior Feedback Objective Function for Out-of-distribution Generalization in Visual Question Answering
+# LPF: A Language-Prior Feedback Objective Function for De-biased Visual Question Answering

-This is the code for the **NAACL 2021** submission.
+This is the code for the **SIGIR 2021** paper.

 All the data pre-process and projects' setup please refer to [project_setup.md](./project_setup.md) written by RUBi.
 Many thanks for their efforts.